-Joseph T Henley Middle School is a public middle school in Afton.
+Joseph T Henley Middle School is a public middle school in Charlottesville.
 The principal of Joseph T Henley Middle School is Mr. Patrick Mclaughlin.
-807 students go to Joseph T Henley Middle School and are mostly White, non-Hispanic; Black, non-Hispanic; and Multiracial.
+807 children attend Joseph T Henley Middle School and are mostly White, non-Hispanic; Black, non-Hispanic; and Multiracial.
 11% of the 807 students here have subsidized lunches.
-The student to teacher ratio at Joseph T Henley Middle School is 18:1.
+The ratio of students to teachers at Joseph T Henley Middle School is 18:1.
 Charlottesville Hosp.
 Ep. is one of the nearest middle schools.

 - Ceramics sculpture

 - Theater drama